lejogs/lejogs.github.io/_posts/2014-06-23-They-think-it’s-all-Dover.md

      square: ap/square/146ca74347f00ea0_0.jpg
 ---

 As I write this blog (over a week late) England are out of the World Cup.
-In hindsight it was probably inevitable but on the morning of Sunday 15th there was still a feeling of optimism over team LEJOG about our chances after a late night watching the loss to Italy.
+In hindsight it was probably inevitable, but on the morning of Sunday 15th there was still a feeling of optimism over team LEJOG about our chances after a late night watching the loss to Italy.

 > *And anyway ... we had some cycling to do.*